microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 Data will print when a memory card is inserted, as shown below.
 ![Example Output](./images/exampleOutput.png)

-## Implementing PetiteFs
+## Implementing Petit FatFs

-PetiteFs handles file system management, but does not handle communication with the memory card.
+Petit FatFs handles file system management, but does not handle communication with the memory card.
 The library requires three functions to be implemented:

 - `disk_initialize`
 - `disk_readp`